dtcenter/METplus/docs/Verification_Datasets/datasets/aeronet.rst

   Point observations with locations spanning the globe

 Temporal resolution
-  *Insert temporal resolution here*
+  Varies based on reporting station

 Starting and/or ending dates
-  Varies based on reporting station
+  Varies based on reporting station, starting in 1993-present

 Data latency
-  *Insert latency here*
+  Varies based on reporting station

 Variables available
-  *Insert variables here*
+  AOD at various wavelengths

 METplus Use Cases
   Link to